ds-wizard/guide/docs/application/administration/settings/system/authentication.rst

 ..
 WARNING::

     It is recommended to set this to the lowest role possible, i.e. **Researchers**.
-Otherwise, new users will be able to change the content for all other users in the DSW instance.
+Otherwise, new users will be able to change the content for all other users in the |project_name| instance.

 Internal
 ========

 For internal authentication, we can set whether the **Registration** is enabled or not.
-If enabled, any user who can visit the DSW instance may sign up (and obtain the default role).
+If enabled, any user who can visit the |project_name| instance may sign up (and obtain the default role).

 ..
 NOTE::